Danial Amier

-Muhammad Danial Amier bin Norhisham (born 27 March 1997) is a Malaysian professional footballer who plays as a midfielder for Malaysia Super League side Kuching City, on loan from Johor Darul Ta'zim.
+Muhammad Danial Amier bin Norhisham (born 27 March 1997) is a Malaysian professional footballer who plays as a midfielder for Malaysia Super League side Terengganu.

 Club career

 Youth

 Danial was born on 27 March 1997 and was raised in Sentul, Kuala Lumpur.
 He entered Victoria Institution School in 2010 before transfer to Sport School Wilayah Persekutuan SMK Seri Titiwangsa, Kuala Lumpur in 2012.
 Danial began his football career in 2014 with a professional football club Frenz United where he was the captain of the club.
 In 2016, Frenz United has ceased to operate due to some problems.

 Danial stood low and did not play for 8 months after Frenz United ceased the club's operation at the end of 2016.
 Danial has contacted his former coach, Steve McMahon who is a former Everton, Liverpool and Manchester City player, to help him find a new team.
 Danial also received an offer to play in Australia with NSW League One club, Dunbar Rovers but due to visa constraints, he was not able to play in Australia.